rancher/webhook/pkg/resources/core/v1/secret/Secret.md

 ## Validation Checks

+### On delete

 A secret cannot be deleted if its deletion request has an orphan policy, and the secret has roles or role bindings dependent on it.

+### On create and update

+For Secrets of type `rke.cattle.io/machine-plan`, if `data.plan` is present, its value is parsed using the shared plan schema from `pkg/plan`.
+If the value is not valid JSON or does not conform to the plan schema, the request is rejected.

 ## Mutation Checks